NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 but `tonic` also supports encrypted connections using TLS — you can find more information about it in the [official documentation](https://docs.rs/tonic/latest/tonic/transport/index.html).

-But wait... we're still missing a crucial part: the **clients**!<br> Even though the `algebraic-server` and `geometric-server` are intended to act as service implementors, we're going to use the same repositories to also expose **facades** for their clients.<br>
+But wait... we're still missing a crucial part: the **clients**!<br/> Even though the `algebraic-server` and `geometric-server` are intended to act as service implementors, we're going to use the same repositories to also expose **facades** for their clients.<br/>
 This way, there is no need to include protobuf files in the clients' repositories, as they can use the same generated code from the servers.

-What it means in practice is that our services will not only include a **binary target** to run the server, but also a **library** to be imported by clients to interact with the server itself.<br>
+What it means in practice is that our services will not only include a **binary target** to run the server, but also a **library** to be imported by clients to interact with the server itself.<br/>
-More specifically, clients will use the library code exposed from the servers to create a gRPC channel and call the server methods.
+More specifically, clients will use the library code exposed by the servers to create a gRPC channel and call the server methods.

 In the following it's reported part of the `lib.rs` file for the `algebraic-server`, which defines a gRPC interface for its clients: